zlypher/zlypher.github.io/_drafts/2018-09-21-help-my-nodelist-is-not-an-array.md

 // let elements = document.getElementsByClassName("container")
 ```

 That looks promising!
 As a next step, we want to get XXX from each node.
 So that we end up with a list of XXX.
-Since we are well versed developers and want to use a functional appraoch, we use the `map` function.
+Since we are well versed developers and want to use a functional approach, we use the `map` function.
 As a reminder, the map function will execute the callback for each element in the array and create a new array from the return values.
 Combined, with arrow functions, we get some concise, expressive code:

 ```js
 let array = [ 1, 2, 3 ]